Students work hard, but they need mental rests sprinkled into the day. That’s where these exciting brain breaks for 5th

-Beforehand, grab as many pieces of 8.5 x 11 paper that correspond to the number of students you have.
+Beforehand, grab as many pieces of 8.5 x 11 paper that correspond to the number of learners.
 (Recycled paper is good for this.)

 On each paper, write a fun action such as hop on one (1) foot, pat your head, blink super fast, etc. It’s best not to repeat actions.

 On the count of 3, students hurl the balls at a classmate.
 Then everyone must quickly grab a ball.

-One at a time, students open their balls and complete the action for all to see.
-This brain break for kids creates much silliness and laughter!
+One at a time, they open their balls and complete the action for all to see.
+This brain break for kids creates much silliness and causes great laughter!